Skip to content

 Or interact with an online widget to see how much they can save by using the sponsor’s product.

-Also, a white paper works best when the call-to-action is focused and specific.
+Also, a white paper works best when the call to action is focused and specific.

-A letter to Santa implies this call-to-action: “Please bring me everything on my list on Christmas Eve.”
+A letter to Santa implies this call to action: “Please bring me everything on my list on Christmas Eve.”

 Some kids ask for too much, like “a real-live pony to live in our backyard.”